 The Benefits of Server-Side Appium

-Also, all test runs are now easy to monitor through real-time views at Testdroid Cloud.
-At a glance, you will see how test runs are doing, get instant feedback on failures, and possibility to maintain all test results (screenshots, logs, performance stats etc.) and file assets under your projects.
+Also, all test runs are now easy to monitor through real-time views at Bitbar Testing.
+At a glance, you will see how test runs are doing, get instant feedback on failures, and the possibility to maintain all test results (screenshots, logs, performance stats etc.) and file assets under your projects.